zakbarba/myWebsite/README.md

 # myWebsite
 Attempting to make a webpage for myself.
-WIP
+Using VSCode.
+WIP.